-You can use Bollinger bands to provide insight as to the standard volatility of the asset.
-There are other tools you can use, which we’ll look at later in the article.
+You can use Bollinger bands to provide insight into the normal volatility of the asset.
+You can use other tools, which we’ll look at later in the article.

 Once a divergence has taken hold, you should look for confirmation that signals the actual reversal.

-You can confirm a bullish or bearish divergence with the break of support on your price chart.
+You can confirm a bullish or bearish divergence with the support or resistance break.

 You should note that the stochastic indicator may offer a divergence signal a while before price action changes direction.

-For example, when the indicator gives a bearish divergence signal, the price may continue to move higher for some time before reversing to the downside.
-Such situations are the main reason why it’s always prudent to confirm a market reversal before entering a trade.
+For example, when the indicator gives a bearish divergence signal, the price may continue to move higher before reversing to the downside.
+Such situations are why it’s always prudent to confirm a market reversal before entering a trade.